LennaHammer/English/EVP/out/words_adjective.md

 ## 1612. close ## adjective
  be close to sth
 [C1]If someone or something is close to a particular state, they are almost in that state.
-- She was close to tears.
+- She was close `to tears`.

 ## 1613. comparable ## adjective
 /ˈkɑm.pə.rə.bəl/
 [C1]similar in size, amount, or quality to something else
-- Our prices are comparable to those in other stores.
+- Our prices are comparable `to` those in other stores.
 - The two experiences are not comparable.

 ## 1614. comparative ## adjective